ceciliestilling/CDS_LANG/assignment_1/README.md

 * Save the results as a CSV file with (at least) the following columns: the collocate term; how often it appears as a collocate; how often it appears in the text; the mutual information score.

 ## Methods
-perform collocational analysis using simple string processing and NLP tools.
+Collocational analysis using simple string processing and NLP tools.
 The strength of the association between collocates is calculated using the formula described below.

 ### MI-score calculation formula: